HDInnovations/UNIT3D-Community-Edition/README.md

 ## <a name="introduction"></a> 🧐 Introduction

-I have been developing a Privare Torrent Tracker Software called `UNIT3D`.
+We have been developing a Private Torrent Tracker Software called `UNIT3D`.
 This is a PHP software based on Laravel 9, Livewire and AlpineJS.
 It is MySQL Strict Mode Compliant, and PHP 8.2 Ready.
 The code is well-designed and follows the PSR-2 coding style.
 It uses an MVC Architecture to ensure clarity between logic and presentation.
 As a hashing algorithm of Bcrypt or Argon2 is used, to ensure a safe and proper way to store the passwords for the users.
 A lightweight Blade Templating Engine.
 Caching System Supporting: "apc,” "array,” "database,” "file," "memcached," and "redis" methods.
 Eloquent and much more!

 ## <a name="features"></a> 💎 Some Features